mattihirvonen/balconyAntenna/README.md

  - NEC file format for EZnec and 4NEC2 applications
  - MAA file format for MMANA-GAL application
  Main idea of this generator is to generate wire net list for antenna simulation applications.
-All other simulation configuration should set in simulation application.
+All other simulation configuration parameters should set in antenna simulation application.

  Toolchain
  ---------